jennvance/jennvance.github.io/index.md

 My obsession with writing shows up in my personal projects.
 To teach myself new technologies, I've built a platform to connect indie authors with beta readers and a word count tracking app where writers can track their word counts, earn badges, and follow other writers.

 Recently, a feature-length screenplay I wrote was a finalist in the Virginia Screenwriting Competition.
 I mention this because I believe screenwriting and technical writing have much in common: both require the writer to write concisely, convey a lot of meaning using limited words, and adhere to a logical structure.

-## Where I'm Headed
-I'd like to write for a technical audience in the fields of code/API documentation, devOps, and InfoSec.
-I seek challenging, stimulating work and the opportunity to grow both technically and as a technical communicator.

 ## Resume
 Coming soon.